rolfsimoes/ogcr/docs/registry-specification.md

 This specification is intended to support implementation of Article 9 and Annexes I–III of Regulation (EU) 2024/3012 [[4](#ref-4)].
 It addresses certification requirements for permanent carbon removals, carbon farming, and carbon storage in products.
 It specifies data fields and workflows necessary for compliance with monitoring, verification, additionality, permanence, and liability provisions.
 The architecture supports registry interoperability, auditability, and integration with national and international carbon accounting mechanisms.

 ## 2. System Architecture

 ### 2.1 Architectural Overview

-A registry system conforming to this specification SHALL implement a three-layer architecture that separates interface logic, application state management, and verifiable state anchoring.
-Each layer SHALL be functionally distinct and interoperable with external systems and services.
+This specification defines a three-layer architecture required for all conforming implementations.
+The architecture constrains the separation of user-facing interfaces, application logic, and verifiable state anchoring.
+Each layer has distinct responsibilities and MUST interoperate with the others to support the lifecycle, validation, and traceability requirements defined in Sections [3](#3-core-data-models), [4](#4-api-design), and [5](#5-smart-contract-requirements).

 ![System Architecture](../diagrams/system-architecture-component.png)

-*Figure 1: Reference system architecture defining application, API, and ledger layers.*
+*Figure 1: Reference system architecture defining Application, API, and Ledger layers.*

-The **Application Layer** provides interfaces for human and machine actors.
-This includes web portals, mobile clients, and automated integrations.
-It SHALL support user interaction, identity delegation, and task coordination.
+* The **Application Layer** provides interfaces for human and machine actors.
+This includes web portals, mobile applications, and automated clients.
+It SHALL support identity delegation, task execution, and interaction with the API layer.

-The **API Layer** exposes a RESTful interface for lifecycle operations on registry artifacts.
-It SHALL implement validation, access control, schema enforcement, and canonical serialization.
-It MAY coordinate with external services for verification or monitoring.
+* The **API Layer** exposes a RESTful interface for managing lifecycle operations on registry artifacts.
+It SHALL implement document validation, access control, schema enforcement, and canonical serialization of [PDDs](#31-project-design-document-pdd), [MRVs](#32-monitoring-reporting-and-verification-mrv), and [CRUs](#33-carbon-removal-units-crus).
+It MAY coordinate with external systems such as verification bodies or monitoring data providers.

-The **Blockchain Layer** maintains immutable references to registry state.
-It SHALL record document hashes, lifecycle events, and token-related actions.
-Ledger anchoring MUST be cryptographically verifiable and support independent audit.
+* The **Ledger Layer** anchors critical registry state to an immutable, cryptographically verifiable record.
+It SHALL record document hashes, lifecycle events, and token-related operations.
+It MUST support auditability and MAY expose events for off-chain synchronization.

+This architecture provides the operational boundaries necessary to support auditability, traceability, and certification workflows aligned with the EU Regulation 2024/3012 [[4](#ref-4)].
+All implementations claiming conformance SHALL implement and integrate these layers in accordance with the specifications defined herein.

 ### 2.2 Data Flow